kshithijiyer/WeatherApp/README.md

 5. Open the link ```http://127.0.0.1:8000/weather/``` on your web-browser to use the Application.

 ## Usage
-* Type the city name and click on the Search icon.
+* Type the city name and click on the Search Button.

 ## Built with
 1. [Python IDLE](https://www.python.org/downloads/)